miyako/4d-presentation-2026-06-10/README.md

 - Pay-as-you-go or subscription

 ### Con
-- Single GPUm no clusters
+- Single GPU, no clusters
-- Memory constraints
+- CUDA availability is a lottery
 - Termination after several minutes of browser inactivity
 - Termination after `7` to `9` hours of activity